 Lucy Smith graduated from Duncan of Jordanstone College of Art and Design, University of Dundee, with a first class B.A.
 (Hons) Fine Art degree in the summer of 2019.
-She was also awarded the University's Alastair Smart Prize for Sculpture for her work exhibited in the 2019 degree show.
+She was also awarded the University's prestigious Alastair Smart Memorial Prize for Sculpture for her work exhibited in the 2019 degree show.

 Lucy’s work explores the impact of how social and educational issues relate to the formation of communities, their customs and initiatives.
 Her background in education and musical performance informs her collaborative approach to making artworks that are fuelled by the idea that creativity and imagination can influence well-being, tease out ways that individuals can maximise their own unique potential, and can participate in and add value to a community.

 Lucy works in bronze, wood, print and composition.
 She allows these materials to develop possibilities and draw out ideas, and uses a range of techniques that eliminate, reduce, rotate, invert, overlay, crop, reverse and ‘sound’ her ideas, thus demonstrating the way a concept can be perceived in unexpected ways.